The link between Inflammation, Chronic Disease, and Innate Vitality

 We are constantly interfacing with our environments on many levels.
 On a very simple level – physically we are designed to take in the outside world, decipher what we can and cannot utilize, hold on to what is essential through digestion and absorption, and eliminate what is not essential.

-On a simple level: our bodies are designed to take things in, and let things out.
+On a simple digestive level: our bodies are designed to take things in, and get things out.

 What protects us from our environment are a series of barrier systems, which include but are not limited to: the skin barrier, lung barrier, gut barrier, and blood brain barrier.
 These barrier systems act like semi-permeable shields that allow some things in, and keep many things out.
 We inhale air, we hold on to oxygen, we exhale carbon dioxide.
 If you rub a topical hormone cream on to your skin, you will absorb that hormone into your circulatory system and influence your body’s hormone levels; but you don’t melt like the Wicked Witch of the West when we go into water!
 The blood brain barrier is highly selective when it comes to permeability, in order to preserve brain function, and ultimately survival.
 Only certain bacteria, drugs, nano-particles and peptides are able to penetrate the blood brain barrier.